 A comet assay which measures the amount of DNA damage in a cell.
 The dots with tails which look like comets correspond to cells with extensive DNA damage

 Visualisation of a DNA replication fork.

-Work within the Institute focuses on furthering our understanding of how human cells maintain a stable genome, and how these process can go wrong in human diseases such as cancer.
+Work within SInFoNiA focuses on furthering our understanding of how human cells maintain a stable genome throughout development and ageing, and how these process can go wrong in human diseases such as cancer.
 Collaborative research between molecular and cellular biologists, biochemists, medicinal and structural chemists and clinicians across three Faculties and several Departments ensures that we maximise our fundamental biological findings into translational impact.

 Our research into genome stability can be divided into three major areas of focus and expertise:

 Research carried out within the Institute and elsewhere in the world has revealed that all of these genome stability processes are highly interconnected and co-regulated.
 Through the collaborative approach taken by our Institute experts in these areas, as well as with colleagues both in the UK and across the world, we are making important fundamental discoveries in this area, and taking such findings from our research laboratories through to pre-clinical and clinical studies.